-Bundy Hill Recreation, L.L.C. appreciates all of our guests and take extra measures to provide a family friendly place to wheel but even though we do what we can to keep our park safe, remember you are riding at your own risk.
+Bundy Hill Recreation, L.L.C. appreciates all of our guests and take extra measures to provide a family friendly place to wheel but even though we do what we can to keep our park safe, please remember you are always riding at your own risk.

 9960 E. Chicago Rd.
 Jerome, MI 49249 517.917.0493

 CLOSED FOR PUBLIC WHEELING MONDAY & TUESDAY

 Bundy Hill got its name from the original land owner Mr. John Bundy.
 Located on US-12 approximately two miles north of Jerome in Somerset Township.
 The spot became a well known landmark in the twenties when The Michigan Observation Co. built a stick built tower on the highest point in the area.
 This same company built a similar sightseeing tower at a high point in the Irish Hills where a subsequent battle ensued between the company and a local residents in regards to who's tower was taller.

 Though the Irish Hills towers remain to this day, the Bundy Hill tower was torn down around 1956 to make way for a commercial mining operation that would literally take the hill down the road.
 Millions of yards of its high quality aggregate is spread over the southern part of Michigan and Northern Ohio to construct many major freeways and roads.
 The mining operation was run until 2012 by Richard Davidson and then turned into the off-road recreational park, it is today.